seldonsmule/tesla/README.md

 The class uses the unpublished Tesla API (https://tesla-api.timdorr.com) to access a Tesla.

 ## Setup (house keeping)
-These methods are
+These methods are used setup the authentication information into a database for future use with the Tesla API.
+The class has an sqlite3 database to store this information. **It is recommend that you look at how to do a better job of securing this information.
+This is just an example.**

+### Secrets
+These are referenced in the authentication piece of the API.
+They are setup to be modified in the database in case they change.
+They never have changed since this project was started.
+The latest versions are here: https://pastebin.com/pS7Z6yyP
+#### add secrets - adds client id and client secret to database
+#### get secrets - gets the current values
+#### updates secrets changes the current values

-## login
+## Authentication
 Provides authentication.
 Uses the user id and password of the tesla mobile app.
 Will receive a token that is used for auth going forward.
-The class has an sqlite3 database to store this information. **It is recommend that you look at how to do a better job of securing this information.
-This is just an example.**
+#### login
+#### refreshtoken
+#### wake

 ## updatesecrets
 ## get secrets